andrej-fischer/cloneHD/README.md

 # Run test with simulated data

-In the source directory, you can test filterHD and cloneHD by running
+If you download cloneHD from the ftp site above, you can test both filterHD and cloneHD by running

 `$ sh run-example.sh`